Passive Aggressive Behavior: Signs You Are Using It To Cope

 One could say ‘I am upset because you did this.
 Can you explain’ but under aggression, it is more likely that they don’t reply or just roll over the eyes.

 Your compliments would look good if you say ‘Beautiful dress’.
 But their value could vary when you say ‘Beautiful dress.
 I saw it in a nearby mall at a very cheap price.’
 It shows your competitiveness and unhappiness at a certain point and a major sign of passive aggression.

-5. Shifting responsibilities on someone else for their own circumstances.
-For example, ‘I couldn’t finish my work because you took me out for shopping.’
+Passive aggressive signs include shifting responsibilities on someone else for their own circumstances.
+For example, ‘I couldn’t finish my work because you took me out shopping.’

 ‘Am I passive aggressive?’
 Well, if you find signs of such behavior within you and wish to resolve it then answer yourself a few questions.
 Mind you, you need to be mindful of your actions, empathetic and may need to take a step back for recognition.

 - Are you avoiding people with whom you are upset?